26 Energy Law Journal 35 (2005)

 The main lesson that emerges from our analysis is not so much that we need to strengthen laws against corporate wrongdoing.
 Rather, it is in recognizing that, during a financial bubble driven by rapid growth in network industries (e.g., electricity and the Internet), regulatory officials will almost inevitably buckle under political pressure and (a) fail to issue new rules that might interfere with the financial "hijinks" and (b) fail to enforce vigorously laws already on the books.
 This Article suggests that the laws adopted in response to Enron are destined to be watered down and ignored during the next boom, just as the New Deal laws, passed in response to the Insull debacle, were watered down and ignored during the 1990s.
 The authors reluctantly conclude that history will likely repeat itself in another generation or two, and there is little that can be done beyond vain entreaties to our own grandchildren to become more devoted students of history.

 Henderson, William D. and Cudahy, Richard D., "From Insull to Enron: Corporate (Re)Regulation After the Rise and Fall of Two Energy Icons" (2005).
-Faculty Publications.
-Paper 308.
+Articles by Maurer Faculty.
+308.